ManishaxKumari/ManishaxKumari/README.md

 - 👋 Hi there, I’m @ManishaxKumari
-- 🎓sophomer at nit rourkela
+- 🎓Pre final at nit rourkela
 - 👀 want to be  a passionate and dedicated full-stack software developer with a keen interest in web development.
 - 💖My GitHub is a reflection of my journey in creating innovative solutions and exploring the endless possibilities within the world of software development
 - 💞️Join me on this exciting coding adventure, where I blend creativity with functionality to build impactful applications.